 Key Takeaways: How to Improve Your Event with Event Sponsorships

-- Event sponsorships are valuable because they can make your event financially viable, lend your event credibility, and potentially provide your event with other valuable perks.
+- Event sponsorships are valuable because they make your event financially viable, lend credibility, and potentially provide your event with other valuable perks

-- Finally, prove event ROI to sponsors by showing event data from your events, presenting attendee demographic information, and displaying attendee testimonials about sponsors.
+- Prove event ROI to sponsors by showing data from your events, presenting audience demographic information, and including attendee testimonials

 You now have everything you need to start contacting potential partners and securing sponsorships for your event.

-Editor's Note: This piece was originally published on February 22, 2019 and has since been updated to be current with best practices in 2020.
+Editor's Note: This piece was originally published on February 22, 2019 and has since been updated to be current with best practices in 2020 and 2021.